FARS: Factor Augmented Regression Scenarios in R: Methodology

-In many economic or financial applications, the variables in $X_t$ are naturally grouped into blocks, such as countries, geographical regions, or economic sectors.
-In some cases, not all variables in $X_t$ load onto all factors in the DFM, which implies the presence of zeros in $P$.
+In many economic/financial applications, the variables in $\mathbf{X}_t$ are naturally grouped into blocks, such as countries, geographical regions, or economic sectors.
+In some cases, not all variables in $\mathbf{X}_t$ load onto all factors in the DFM, which implies the presence of zeros in the matrix of loadings, $\mathbf{P}$.
 The standard PC approach is suboptimal in this context, as it neglects the block structure.
-Consequently, when the block structure is known, a more appropriate approach is to extract the factors from a ML-DFM, where the relevant zero restrictions are imposed directly on $P$.
-In what follows, we present two alternative specifications of the ML-DFM, depending on whether the blocks of variables overlap.
+Consequently, when the block structure is known, a more appropriate approach is to extract the factors from a MLDFM, where the relevant zero restrictions are imposed directly on $\mathbf{P}$.
+In what follows, we present two alternative specifications of the MLDFM, depending on whether the blocks of variables overlap.\footnote{It is important to note that the \pkg{FARS} package assumes that the MLDFM structure is known in the sense that the block structure and the number of global factors and factors within each block are previously determined by the user.}